Working Longer May Help You Prosper

 Securities offered through Raymond James Financial Services, Inc., Member FINRA/SIPC, an independent broker/dealer and are not insured by the FDIC or any other government agency, are not deposits, not guaranteed by Pinnacle Bank and are subject to risk and may lose value.
 Pinnacle Asset Management and Pinnacle Bank are independent of RJFS.

 The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
-Any opinions are those of Jeff Francis and not necessarily those of Raymond James.
+Any opinions are those of Carolyn Yates and not necessarily those of Raymond James.
+You should discuss any tax or legal matters with the appropriate professional.